 - Don’t use too many fonts or colours.
 Two font styles are adequate: one for headings and another for body text.

 - Don’t use long activity or resource names.
 These are hyperlinked names, not full descriptions.
-Place any further information in the item's Description or Introduction field, which displays when the item is accessed.
+Place any further information in the item's Description field, which displays when the item is accessed.
 If necessary, select Display description on course page, but if you do, keep the description short.

 Minimise content displayed on the course page